dmitrijkir/mattermost-plugin-calendar/README.md

 For more details on how to develop a plugin refer to the official [documentation](https://developers.mattermost.com/extend/plugins/).

-## Get involved

-Please join the [Developers: Calendar](https://community.mattermost.com/core/channels/developers-channel-calendar) channel to discuss any topic related to this project.

 ## License

 This project is licensed under the [Apache-2.0 License](LICENSE).